jecolon/ziglyph/README.md

 ## Usage
 There are two modes of usage: via the consolidated Ziglyph struct or using the individual component structs for more fine grained control over memory usage and binary size.
-The Ziglyph struct provides the convenience of having all the methods in one place, with lazy initialization of the underlying structs to only use the resources necessary.
-However this comes at the cost of more error handling, given that when calling a method such as `isUpper`, Ziglyph may need to lazily initialize underlying structs, which will allocate memory, which may fail.
+The Ziglyph struct provides the convenience of having all the methods in one place.
 There is a sub-level of component structs in the `src/components/aggregate` drectory (also re-exported in the Ziglyph struct,) that expose this same kind of interface; i.e. `Letter`, `Punct`, and `Symbol`.
-The component structs in the `src/components/autogen` are the lowest level and their methods usually don't require the extra error handling.
+The component structs in the `src/components/autogen` are the lowest level.
 These structs are also auto-generated code from the Unicode Character Database (UCD) files.

 ### Using the Ziglyph Struct
 ```zig